ughhuh/go-email-server/README.md

 }
 ```

-`Envelope` has an implementation of `io.Reader()` that returns a reader  for reading the delivery headers and the email message.
-I get the reader for the processed email and pass it to a `ReadEnvelope()` that parses the contents of the provided reader into an `enmime.Envelope`, populating it with email message data, and then insert the `enmime.Envelope` value with ley `envelope_mime` to the `guerilla.Envelope`'s `Values` map. `Values` stores the values generated by the backend processors while processing the envelope.

-`enmime.Envelope` stores the plain text portion of the message as `Text` attribute, html portion as `HTML`, attachments, inlines and other parts as their respective slices of `*Part`s. `Part` is a representation of the part in the MIME multipart message.
-If no plain text is found in the message, the text is extracted from the HTML part of the email message as saved as `Text`. `enmime.Envelope` also has attribute `Root` that stores the headers of the email message.
+Figure 6 contains the code used to parse the email message by the processor using the `enmime` library.
+A reader for the email message is retrieved from the Guerilla Envelope object.
+This reader is then passed to ReadEnvelope(), which processes the contents into an `enmime.Envelope` object.
+Once populated, the `enmime.Envelope` is stored in the Values map of `guerilla.Envelope` under the key envelope mime, which stores the values generated by the backend processors while processing the envelope.
+Within `enmime.Envelope`, email content is segmented into attributes that simplify data handling. `Text` attribute holds the plain text version of the message, while HTML stores the HTML version.
+Other components, like attachments and inline elements, are organized in respective slices of `*Part` objects, where each `Part` represents a distinct section in the MIME multipart message.
+If no plain text is directly provided, `enmime.Envelope` will extract plain text from the HTML version and store it in the `Text` attribute. `Root` attribute holds the email headers, enabling structured access to the top-level headers of the message.

 ```go
 envReader := e.NewReader()